 There is other data as well which suggests that the American Muslim convert community is not growing in net numbers.
 Dr. Besheer Mohamed, a senior researcher at the Pew Research Center, and a Muslim himself, concluded in a January 2016 report that; “people leave Islam at the same rate that people convert to Islam”.
 He also concluded that; “There has been little net change in the size of the American Muslim population in recent years due to conversion.”
 (Mohamed, 2016) This would seem to indicate that the American Muslim convert community is pretty close to zero net growth right now if you look at the raw numbers.
 My numerous conversations with imams, activists in the convert community, individuals on the ground who work in da’wah, and people paying attention to these trends, seem to confirm Dr. Basheer’s and the Pew Research Center’s conclusions.

 If these conclusions and observations are even close to correct, and I believe that they are, then we have to consider that the convert community is headed for possible extinction.
 If such is true, that means that the demographic landscape of Muslim America over the next 30 years will change drastically.
 It already is changing faster than many people, especially coverts to Islam, realize.
 One of the reasons why you do not see African American, White American, or Latino American Muslims presented too much in the national narrative is because the numbers of people simply aren’t there.
-Thirty years from now, if there is no change in the trends, the American Muslim convert community, and their children will be probably be around 5% of the total population of Muslims in America.
+Thirty years from now, by the year 2050, if there is no change in current the trend toward decline, the American Muslim convert community, and their children will be probably be around 5% of the total population of Muslims in America.
+That’s problem.

 At this point, the political will for (immigrant Muslims) to address or be concerned about socio-economic, spiritual, developmental, or da’wah issues related to the American Muslim convert community is almost non-existent.
 The obvious moral imperative is to look at Islam in America as an all for one, one for all situation and to look at ourselves as a single brotherhood working together across the board.
 However, the operational and historical reality suggests otherwise.